Torrekie/Lattice-Generator/README.md

 ## Current Status

-The original project is still updating, this fork will continue after it stopped.
+The original project stopped for 2 days, this fork will continue after it confirm stopped.

 ## TODO List
 - [x] Create README